ghc/ghc/docs/users_guide/profiling.rst

     You can try this mode if :ghc-flag:`-fprof-late` results in a profile that's too hard to interpret.

+.. ghc-flag:: -fprof-late-overloaded
+    :shortdesc: Auto-add ``SCC``\\ s to all top level overloaded bindings *after* the core pipeline has run.
+    :type: dynamic
+    :reverse: -fno-prof-late-overloaded
+    :category:

+    :since: 9.10.1

+    Adds an automatic ``SCC`` annotation to all *overloaded* top level bindings late in the compilation pipeline after the optimizer has run and unfoldings have been created.
+This means these cost centres will not interfere with core-level optimizations and the resulting profile will be closer to the performance profile of an optimized non-profiled executable.

+    This flag can help determine which top level bindings encountered during a program's execution are still overloaded after inlining and specialization.

+.. ghc-flag:: -fprof-late-overloaded-calls
+    :shortdesc: Auto-add ``SCC``\\ s to all call sites that include dictionary arguments *after* the core pipeline has run.
+    :type: dynamic
+    :reverse: -fno-prof-late-overloaded-calls
+    :category:

+    :since: 9.10.1

+    Adds an automatic ``SCC`` annotation to all call sites that include dictionary arguments late in the compilation pipeline after the optimizer has run and unfoldings have been created.
+This means these cost centres will not interfere with core-level optimizations and the resulting profile will be closer to the performance profile of an optimized non-profiled executable.

+    This flag is potentially more useful than :ghc-flag:`-fprof-late-overloaded` since it will add ``SCC`` annotations to call sites of imported functions that are overloaded.

 .. ghc-flag:: -fprof-cafs
     :shortdesc: Auto-add ``SCC``\\ s to all CAFs
     :type: dynamic